 During my two weeks stay in Sri Lanka, my second destination from Colombo was Habarana.
-Enroute this curious town, I halted by the Kurunegala Ridi Viharaya, a 2nd-century Theravada Buddhist sanctuary.
-Situated about 3 hours from Colombo, this ancient temple was set up by King Dutugamunu, the veteran hero of Sri Lanka.
-Legends have it, that at the time King Dutugamunu did not have the assets to complete the Ruwanweliseya Stupa at Anuradhapura, he accidentally discovered a rich fracture of silver at the Ridigma village.
-He utilized this freshly discovered riches to continue designing his masterpiece.
-Wherein, to express his gratitude, he constructed a temple at the location of the silver ore.
+Enroute this curious town, I halted by the Kurunegala Ridee Viharaya, a 2nd-century Theravada Buddhist sanctuary.
+Kurunegala is one of Sri Lanka’s major cities.
+Situated about three hours from Colombo, this ancient temple was set up by King Dutu Gemunu, the veteran hero of Sri Lanka.
+Legends have it that at the time King Dutugamunu did not have the assets to complete the Ruwanweliseya Stupa at Anuradhapura, he accidentally discovered a rich-fracture of silver at the Ridigma village.
+He then utilised this freshly discovered riches to continue designing Ruwanweliseya Stupa.
+Wherein, to express his gratitude to the divine being, he constructed a temple at the location of the silver ore.

-The cave, however, is built under the rock outcrop boasting Brahmin inscriptions dating back to the 2nd century BC.
-Regardless of the location, the reason why this cave evinces immense peace is that once upon a time, it was occupied by numerous Arahaths.
+Subsequent to visiting this house, I went to the Silver Temple.
+A small white door marks the entrance of this temple.
+Crossover the door and a gigantic rock will show up with a majestic temple.
+Rising, against the backdrop of a stunning landscape, this legendary temple stands 200 feet high.
+The cave, however, is built under a rock outcrop that flaunts Brahmin inscriptions dating back to the 2nd century BC.
+One of the reasons why this cave evinces immense peace is that once upon a time, it was occupied by numerous Arahaths.
 An Arahath, in Buddhism, is a person who has achieved nirvana.